earthly/website/blog/_posts/2022-05-04-aws-lambda-golang.md

     Learn how to build a Golang Lambda service in a container, hook it up to a REST API endpoint, and push and pull data from S3.
 This article covers the process of porting a Node.js lambda function to Golang, using OS dependencies in a container, and implementing caching with AWS S3.
 last_modified_at: 2023-07-19
 ---
-**We're [Earthly](https://earthly.dev/).
-We simplify and speed up software builds with containerization.
-Whatever you're building, Earthly is a handy tool to complement your workflow.
+**In this article, you'll learn how to port Node.js to Golang.
+Earthly simplifies your build process during the transition.
 [Check it out](/).**

 ## Intro